 Practice, practice, practice, and then... you guessed it, practice some more.
 This cannot be stressed enough.

 Before going in to a studio to professionally record your demo, if possible, get a recording device and record yourself.
+Voice over actors may use this handy online voice recorder for recording practice reads.
 Play back the results and critique what you heard.
 A main key is training yourself to read a lot of copy in a short period of time.
 You should develop your ability to speak quickly without sounding unnatural.
 Know your subject matter, and yes, do memorize the copy.
 If you are stumbling for words during recording, your reading will suffer and consequently your performance.
 If you need to 'brighten up' your reading, smile while you’re reading the copy - it really will add warmth to the sound.
 Also keep in mind variations in tempo and energy level as well as your pitch and volume.
 Go beyond the words, lift them off the page and make them your own.

 Use good microphone techniques.
 Proper microphone distance can and will affect the tonal quality of the voice.
 As you move in closer to the microphone, the sound level gets louder, and the bass response of many microphones increases.
 If you don’t know what you're doing, 'proximity effect' can create problems.
 Professionals frequently use this 'proximity effect' to advantage in order to make their voice sound both rich and articulate.